MohamedAbdElgni/mysite/README.md

 2. Run `npm install`
 3. Run `npm start`

+## Deoployment on GH pages invoce the following command after merging this into main branch
+- `npm run deploy`

 ## License

 This project is open source and available under the [MIT License](LICENSE).